belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

 The only parameter is the name of the input SectorMap (including directory).
 The generated output will be a new SectorMap with timing information removed.
 The new SectorMap (without timing) is named after the input SectorMap by adding the postfix *_timingRemoved*.
 This SectorMap uses usually a bit less disk space (around 16 vs. 17MB).

 The local database with both SectorMap payloads will be created in your current folder in a directory named *localSectorMapDB*.
 Note that the IOVs  specified in the file :code:`database.txt` contained in that folder use dummy values.
-These NEED to be adjusted before you upload this to the database.
+These **MUST** be adjusted before you upload this to the database.
 After adjusting the IOVs you can upload the SectorMaps to the database using the `b2conditionsdb` command.

 Validation of the SectorMap